gammapy/gammapy-meetings/dev-meetings/2026/2026-02-06/README.md

 ### Google summer of code
 KF submitted proposal via Numfocus (realised too late to submit via Open Astronomy): project to add capability to serialise models to ASDF, RT and KF as mentors.

-A bit unclear when we will know if we get any intern.
+A bit unclear when we will know if the project is accepted.
+Then the next process is for the interns to apply to specific projects.

 AS was contacted by an interested computer science student asking if there will be a